18. wait_async construct¶

 !$xmp bcast (num) async(1) : !$xmp wait_async (1)

-By performing calculations without a dependency relationship with the variable specified by the bcast directive after the bcast directive, overlap of communication and calculation can be performed, so the total calculation time can be expected to be reduced.
+By performing calculations without a dependency relationship with the variable specified by the bcast directive after the bcast directive, overlap of communication and calculation can be performed, so the total calculation time may be small.

 Values that can be specified for async clause are int type in XMP/C, and integer type in XMP/Fortran.